 - 2 cups extra virgin oil olive

-- 8 inch medium potatoes peeled and cut into ¾ pieces inch (I used russet potatoes)
+- 8 medium potatoes, peeled and cut into ¾ pieces inch (I used russet potatoes)

-Heat the oil in a medium (9 inch) nonstick skillet over medium low heat.
+Heat the oil in a medium (9 inch) nonstick skillet over medium-low heat.
 Cook potatoes, turning occasionally, until soft, about 10-15 minutes.
-Add onion and mix until incorporated.
+Add onion and mix to incorporate.
 Add 1 teaspoon of salt and black pepper to taste; cook until onion is translucent and fragrant, and the potatoes are lightly golden, about 5 minutes.
 Remove carefully the potatoes and onion, with a slotted spoon, from the skillet and place on a large plate.
 Remove the oil from the skillet, leaving only 2 to 3 tablespoons of oil to cook the tortilla.